-I worry that part of the reason the younger generation are clueless about money is because, apart from a childhood allowance, they never see it or touch it!
+I worry that part of the reason the younger generation is clueless about money is that, apart from a childhood allowance, they never see it or touch it!
 Everything is purchased with a swipe!
 And income, even from babysitting, can be paid electronically!

 Eyes Wide Open